 After all, our houseguests see the countertops, but usually not our pantry.

 Spend some time each month tossing out opened items you don’t plan on using or anything expired.

-Anything else you don’t think will be used can be donated to a local food bank.
+Anything else you don’t think will be used can be donations to a local food bank.